Aldia

 There is no path.
 Ahead where even light doesn’t reach and even the dark is lost, what is said to be there?
 But seeking it is undoubtedly the trial that was imposed on us…

 But despite such liberating framing, Aldia’s option is patently absurd.
 Even ignoring the fact that the researcher essentially fed us this answer, our choice is effectively a non-choice.
 The torches in this final cutscene convey the end result: fire will go out.
 There is no mystery to be had.
 We will end up at the Age of Dark; it will just take longer to wait out the flame, and we will have to deal with more consequences of prolonging the inevitable in the meantime, undeath and otherwise.
-Aldia has simply tricked us into reneging responsibility under the guise of becoming the Übermensche.
+Aldia has simply tricked us into reneging on responsibility under the guise of becoming the Übermensche.
 Certainly, in every case where one person is put in the position to make a difficult decision with large-scale and long-lasting implications, there is always the option to wash one’s hands of the whole ordeal.
 But you are only pushing the decision onto someone else, leaving anarchy in the gap.
 And what guarantee is there that the person filling that vacuum is the kind of person you would want to be making such decisions for you?

 In truth, perpetuating this twilight era is of no benefit to anyone, not even Aldia.
 The fence-sitter simply wants to split the difference, perhaps hoping to keep man’s options open until another solution is discovered in the interim.
 Clearly, he would prefer that we go back to the early days for human civilization, after the pygmy Lord split the Dark Soul among his kin but before the gods shackled man.
 But that time has long since passed.
-We can only work with the hand we are dealt; there is a reason why DS1 boiled down to two options, no matter how much Aldia wishes that were not the case.
+We can only work with the hand we are dealt; there is a reason why the end to DS1 boiled down to two options, no matter how much Aldia wishes that were not the case.
 The man of logic has been compromised by personal feelings.
 For all of his knowledge and antipathy for the first sin, he is no better than the god he despises.
 The fence-sitter might try as he might to delay the inevitable, but it is for his sake and his sake alone.